-Best activities in Iceland in June
+Best Things to do in Iceland in June

-1. Make the most of the Midnight Sun
+1. Make the Most of the Midnight Sun

-The summer solstice, or the name given to the date with the longest day and shortest night, occurs in the Northern Hemisphere around the 21st of June.
+The summer solstice (the name given to the date with the longest day and shortest night), occurs in the Northern Hemisphere around the 21st of June.
 In Reykjavík, sunrise and sunset are less than three hours apart.
 Northern Iceland in June is even more extreme: in Akureyri, located even closer to the Arctic Circle, the sun barely sets.
 And the night, if you can call it that, lasts for about 32 minutes.

 2. Drive the Icelandic F-Roads

-In winter, the mountainous middle part of the country is off-limits, but in summer you can go anywhere you like in Iceland (which is good considering how many things one can do in Iceland during the summer).
+In winter, the mountainous middle part of the country is off-limits.
+But in summer, you can go anywhere you like in Iceland (which is good considering how many things one can do in Iceland during the summer).
 The weather in June is warmer, even up in the Highlands, meaning the snow melts and the most remote F-roads can open for the short summer season.
 This usually happens at some point in June, though the exact date varies from year to year.
 Learn all about the F-Roads in Iceland before heading there.

 To drive north to south non-stop across the Highlands would take you about 9-10 hours, but that’s missing the point, as there’s so much to see along the way.
-For example, a great option is taking a detour to Hveravellir Nature Reserve, 90 km further inland from Gullfoss on the F35 Kjölur route.
+For example, a great option is taking a detour to Hveravellir Nature Reserve, 90 km further inland from Gullfoss on the F35 Kjölur Route.
 Its landscape of steaming fumaroles and bubbling hot springs will undoubtedly give you something to talk about.
-So, when looking for the best things to do in Iceland in June, this is undoubtedly a must one!
+So, when looking for the best things to do in Iceland in June, this is undoubtedly a must!

 3. Check out the Museum of Icelandic Sorcery and Witchcraft in Hólmavík